djamusb/ci_shenanigans/README.md

 # ci_shenanigans
-Some random repo to test how ci stuff works
+Some random repo to test how ci stuff works.